top of page

 But I don't sit at a computer all day!
 It's not fair if I don't see the email notification in time.

-We sympathize, our rural DSL internet access from Frontier is barely a step above a dial-up modem, even when it is actually working.
+We sympathize, our rural DSL internet access is barely a step above a dial-up modem, even when it is actually working.
 To help address this problem, we put together a mobile version of the website, so if you have a smart phone and cell reception, you should be good to go!
-Plus the notification isn't sent out at the same time of day (or even the same day) each week, since the timing of our field assessment depends on many different variables... it could be Sunday evening, Monday morning, etc. On average, everyone should have a chance at ordering a box, and nobody can sit around waiting for an automated message at the tick of the clock.
-If having guaranteed local produce each week is critical, you might consider joining a season-long subscription CSA or showing up early at the Moscow Farmers Market.
+Plus the notification isn't sent out at the same time of day (or even the same day) each week, since the timing of our field assessment depends on many different variables... it could be Sunday evening, Monday morning, etc.

 I want to buy more than one box this week, is that ok?